michaeljclark/michaeljclark.github.io/index.md

 along the return path.
 In the case that the function is not inlined, the regular L1 translation cache is used to lookup the address of the translated code.

+_Branch tail linking_

+The translator performs lazy translation of the source program during tracing and when it reaches branches, it can only link both sides of the branch if there exists an existing translation for the not taken side of the branch.
+To accelerate _branch tail exits_, the translator  emits a relative branch to a trampoline function that returns to the tracer main loop and adds the branch to a table of branch fixup addresses indexed by target guest address.
+If the branch target is hot, after if has been translated, all relative branches that point to tail exit trampolines will be relinked to branch directly to the translated native code.

 _Macro-op fusion_